welcome Gryla Awaits

 Dimmuborgir is an important tourist site, welcoming roughly one and a half times as many visitors each year as the entire population of Iceland, whose value lies in its natural beauty and in its significance to Icelandic folklore.
 We aimed to design a building, which highlights both of these factors by fusing with the landscape.

 The form of the building takes inspiration form the fracturing of land that has occurred due to the geothermal activity, seemingly pushing new forms up to the surface of the earth.
 The entry walls, which face the visitor on approach, recall the Dark Castle formation in shape and texture and are meant to reference and illicit the thrill felt by early visitors to the site, where terrible creatures were believed to dwell.
 In contrast, the simple interior is open, light and welcoming reflecting Icelandic hospitality and allowing the visitor to focus on the stunning views.
-Mindful of the swell of visitors during the summer months, we created a large outdoor eating and play area and designed a structure a part of which can be used as an observations point.

 THE HILL